MeshInspector/MeshLib/readme.md

  - Boolean ops (union, intersection, difference)
    - Boolean ops on meshes via voxels.
 Efficient but not so accurate as explicit mesh operations.
    - Explicit mesh boolean ops, very exact, fast and accurate.
+ - Construction of Convex Hull of a point cloud or a mesh.
 ### 3D Data problems fixing
  - Fixing holes in mesh
    - Holes stitching (removing two holes by stitching their boundaries)